mrandrew1/crud/README.md

 # crud laravel app with api
 This is a laravel crud app made with blades and ajax

+to use this app:
+1. clone git or download the .zip-file in your directory
+2. write "composer update" in your directory
+3. There is the SQL file in the package.
+You should dump it into your database
+4. you can use app or api

 This app also has an api.
+You can
 There are endpoints:

 //to get the table: